rakutentech/android-sdkutils/README.md

 ## Changelog

-### v0.3.0 (In progress)
+### v1.0.0 (2022-02-07)

-* SDKCF-4686: Moved SharedPreferences handling and App/Env Info retrieval to SDKUtils.
+* SDKCF-4686: Added SharedPreferences handling and App/Env Info retrieval utilities.
 Please see [usage](#preferences-utility) section for details.
-* SDKCF-4685: Added APIs for:
-  1. logging facility, Please see [usage](#logging-utility) section for details.
-  2. Json deserializer utility, Please see [usage](#json-utility) section for details.
+* SDKCF-4685: Added Logging facility and Json deserializer utility.
+Please see [Logging Utility](#logging-utility) and [JSON Utility](#json-utility) sections for details.
-* SDKCF-4688: Add common class extension to SDKUtils.
+* SDKCF-4688: Added String and Context class extension to SDKUtils.
 Please see [usage](#common-utility) section for details.
-* SDKCF-4687: Added APIs for networking facility, Please see [usage](#networking-utility) section for details.
+* SDKCF-4687: Added APIs for networking facility.
+Please see [usage](#networking-utility) section for details.

 ### v0.2.0 (2021-03-05)